 I prayed for that tiny goat and her momma the whole stinkin’ night.
-I couldn’t get the verse out of my head about our heavenly Father caring for the sparrows…and I thought, if he cares about sparrows then he must care about goats too.
+I couldn’t get Jesus’s quote out of my head about how our heavenly Father cares even for the sparrows…and I thought, if he cares about sparrows then he must care about goats too.
 So I prayed and prayed and prayed.
 I prayed that somehow my heavenly Father would help this little goat’s momma to love her little girl.

 Well, the next morning I ran down to see if Lavender made it through the night, only to find that not only had she made it, but her momma was feeding her!!!
 God answered our prayers!!
 It was a perfect end to a crazy 36-hours.